PeterCamilleri/CX16/docs/vm1_am.md

 ## Edge Cases

 This section looks at some of the unusual error and "edge" cases.
+Note that the Mark 1 does not currently support an exception handling mechanism.
+Error handling needs to be done by code in-line with where errors can possibly occur.

 [Back to the Top](#virtual-machine-architecture-mark-1)